jannikluhn/ethereum-accounts/docs/web3.rst

 ================

 Typically, accounts are managed by Ethereum clients such as Geth and Parity.
-Transaction templates are sent to them via RPC calls (``eth_sendTransaction``), where they are signed them distributed to the network.
+Transaction templates are sent to them via RPC calls (``eth_sendTransaction``), where they are signed and subsequently distributed to the network.
 However, often this is not desired, especially if the client is remote and cannot be trusted (e.g., Infura's publicly accessible nodes).

 As an alternative, transactions can be created and signed locally and then sent via ``eth_sendRawTransaction``.
-To simplify this progress significantly, this package provides middleware to `web3.py <https://github.com/pipermerriam/web3.py>`_, the canonical Python package for communication with Ethereum nodes.
+To simplify this progress, this package provides middleware for `web3.py <https://github.com/pipermerriam/web3.py>`_, the canonical Python package for communication with Ethereum nodes.

-First, the middleware has to be registered:
+In order to use this feature, the middleware has to be registered first:

     >>> from web3 import Web3
     >>> web3 = Web3(Web3.RPCProvider())